 Operational Considerations and Additional Information

 Applicants who meet the federal and community eligibility criteria will be placed into a candidate pool.
 The committee will do continuous intakes throughout the year.
 The committee will offer a recommendation to those candidates who best fit the Community Criteria, as demonstrated by the ranking based on priority points.
 Applicants who were not chosen for recommendation, will be placed back into the candidate pool.
-Applications will be considered for recommendation up to six months after the initial application date.
+Applications will be considered for recommendation up to two (2) months after the initial application date.
 After which, the application will be declined, but the applicant may choose to re-apply.